ReactForBeginners/course-overview/lecture1/README.md

 		React.render(<App text={BUTTONTEXT} />,  document.getElementById("content"));

-The props is being passed into the **App** component in the React.render() function.
+The props are being passed into the **App** component in the React.render() function.

 PS: The reason we're wrapping the **BUTTONTEXT** in curly braces it because we'll need tell the JSX that we want to add a Javascript expression.

-In addition to accessing the BUTTONTEXT variable through *this.props.text*, the **App** component can also pass the data down to its own children, as it does.
+In addition to accessing the **BUTTONTEXT** variable through *this.props.text*, the **App** component can also pass the data down to its own children, as it does.
 It initializes the **ButtonForm** component with the same props it got itself; we're simply passing the data down the chain.

 When the data reaches the ButtonForm, it's found its destination, as it's rendered as the descrption text in the h3-tag above the button.